drodriguezol/foundations-of-data-science-activities/README.md

 ### Additional Metrics and Considerations

 - **Confusion Matrix**: Gives a detailed breakdown of true positives, true negatives, false positives, and false negatives, helping you understand where your model is making errors.

+## Understanding K-means

+K-means is a partitioning algorithm where each data point must be assigned to a cluster, meaning no outliers are left unassigned.
+The algorithm iteratively assigns data points to the nearest centroid (cluster center) and recalculates centroid positions until convergence is reached.

+### Steps in K-means Clustering

+1. **Choosing the number of clusters (K)**: This is a key decision, often determined by the problem context or through experimentation.
+2. **Initial centroid placement**: Initial centroid placement can impact clustering results, so running the model with different starting positions is crucial to avoid suboptimal solutions.

+### Importance of Centroid Initialization

+- Starting centroids at different positions helps to avoid poor clustering caused by local minima, ensuring that clusters are well-separated and meaningful.
+- Multiple model runs with varying initializations help in finding the most sensible clustering scheme for the given data.